gromacs/gromacs/docs/doxygen/lib/doxygen.md

 This section introduces \Gromacs specific constructs currently used in Doxygen documentation, as well as how \Gromacs uses Doxygen groups to organize the documentation.

+Some consistency checks are done automatically using custom scripts.
+See \ref page_dev_gmxtree for details.

 Controlling documentation visibility
 ------------------------------------